Itanium: Design and delays: 1994–2001

 Later it was reported that HP's motivation when starting to design McKinley in 1996 was to have more control over the project so as to avoid the issues affecting Merced's performance and schedule.
 The design team finalized McKinley's project goals in 1997.
 In late May 1998 Merced was delayed to mid-2000, and by August 1998 analysts were questioning its commercial viability, given that McKinley would arrive shortly after with double the performance, as delays were causing Merced to turn into simply a development vehicle for the Itanium ecosystem.
 The "wait for McKinley" narrative was becoming prevalent.
-The same day it was reported that due to the delays, HP will extend its line of PA-RISC PA-8000 series processors from PA-8500 to as far as PA-8900.
+The same day it was reported that due to the delays, HP would extend its line of PA-RISC PA-8000 series processors from PA-8500 to as far as PA-8900.
 In October 1998 HP announced its plans for four more generations of PA-RISC processors, with PA-8900 set to reach 1.2 GHz in 2003.